 The short answer is that we still do not know.
 The only thing that scientists have been able to determine is that the chances of having a baby increase from 1 in 700 to 1 in 100 once a woman is over 35-years old.

 However, since the majority of births happen before a woman is 35, over 80% of children with Down syndrome are born to mothers younger than 35.
 There is no definitive research showing a link to environmental factors or to activities of the parents before or during pregnancy.(5)

-Words are important, and the way that we talk about people with Down syndrome is vital to improving how they are received and treated by society.
-The archaic word "retarded" should never be used to describe a person, regardless of their disability.
+In addition, words are important, and the way that we talk about people with Down syndrome is vital to improving how they are received and treated by society.
+The archaic word retarded should never be used to describe a person, regardless of their disability.
 Do not let your friends, co-workers, or family members use this word unchallenged, even in jest.
-It is not funny and is never appropriate.
+It is not funny, and is never appropriate.